-A performance poem in response to an invitation from the Flat Lake Festival 2011 to write on the theme: ‘The typewriter is dead – long live the typewriter!’
+This is the text of a “Spoken Word” performance poem in response to an invitation from the Flat Lake Festival 2011, they year in which the final typewriter in the world was produced in India, to write on the theme: ‘The typewriter is dead – long live the typewriter!’

 * The title is taken from Anthony Cronin’s memoir in which he recalls his early days associating with the writers named in this poem.
 The book includes a memory of being broke on Christmas day and dining on an egg boiled in Patrick Kavanagh’s teapot.
 Two lines here are lifted directly from Kavanagh’s poem ‘Shancoduff’.